 What kind of therapies do you not offer?

-Dr. Crawford’s personal areas of expertise do not include therapy for addiction, eating disorder, active psychotic symptoms.
+Dr. Crawford’s personal areas of expertise do not include therapy for addiction, eating disorder, active psychotic symptoms or sexual issues.
 She is happy to refer you to another practitioner that can assist you with your therapy needs in these areas.

 There is generally a waiting list to become a patient of Dr. Crawford.
 However, she is happy to review new clients on a case by case basis.